 Because what better way is there to eat your greens than with a hearty dose of tasty meat and sweet maple syrup?

-notes & tips for these maple glazed Brussels sprouts
+Notes & tips for these maple glazed Brussels sprouts

 - Depending on which Brussels sprouts you buy, you may need to cut the stems and remove the leaves.
 If you’ve never done this before, check out this guide on How to Trim and Cut Brussels Sprouts.

-Maple Brussels Sprouts with Bacon
+Maple Bacon Brussels Sprouts

-Arrange bacon slices on prepared baking sheet in a single layer so that no slices are touching.
+- Arrange bacon slices on prepared baking sheet in a single layer so that no slices are touching.

-Bake bacon for 15-20 minutes, turning pan halfway through cook time.
+- Bake bacon for 15-20 minutes, turning pan halfway through cook time.
 Bacon should be browned and crisp when done.
 Transfer bacon to a paper towel lined plate to cool.
 Do not discard bacon grease or clean baking sheet; it will be used in the next step.

-Preheat oven to 425 degrees F.
+- Preheat oven to 425 degrees F.

-Add Brussels sprouts to baking sheet with the bacon grease.
+- Add Brussels sprouts to baking sheet with the bacon grease.
 Drizzle with olive oil and season with salt and pepper to taste.
 Use a spatula to mix and coat Brussel sprouts evenly.

-Bake Brussels sprouts for 20 minutes, tossing halfway through cook time.
+- Bake Brussels sprouts for 20 minutes, tossing halfway through cook time.

-Remove Brussels sprouts from oven.
+- Remove Brussels sprouts from oven.
 While pan is still warm, chop up cooled bacon and pour over cooked Brussels sprouts.
 Drizzle maple syrup on top, then toss to mix ingredients together.

-Serve Brussels sprouts immediately.
+- Serve Brussels sprouts immediately.